harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 A week ago I had zero knowledge of Vite, no knowledge about bundling, dev servers and modules.
 It has been a long, rewarding week of learning.
 I wrote this article to cement my own learning and have some content for my new site.
-I'd love any and all feedback you have.
+I've tried to be as factual as possible, but I may have overlooked something, so I'd appreciate your feedback

 Thanks for reading.